TGidikov/CSharpDB-SQL/README.md

 # CSharpDB
 SQL
-This is small part of the queries I am currentlu doing while exploring SQL .
+This is  part of the queries I am currently doing while exploring SQL .